 In 1862 the Island was purchased by one of New Zealand's first governors, Sir George Grey, as a private residence.
 He employed architects to significantly extend the mine manager's house to create the stately mansion that still stands today, fully restored in its sheltered sunny bay.
 In the valley behind the house, the governor created an extensive garden containing plants and animals from all over the world.
 The Kawau Island Historic Reserve was created to protect Sir George’s historic stately home in Mansion House Bay, which is open for viewing.
 Mansion House entrance fee is $4 and their phone no is 09 422 8882.
 Peaceful walking tracks lead through native forest to beaches, Maori Pa sites and old copper mine.
 Another walk takes you to a grove of large redwood trees.
 The magnificent house and park-like gardens are open to visitors, and colourful peacocks still strut the lawns.

-Other towns near Kawau Island by ferry and road:
+Other towns heading north from Auckland city and near Kawau Island by road:

 · Warkworth (45 minutes)